 When examining clubheads on hybrid golf clubs, consider your overall preference of style.
 Wider hybrids tend to hit the ball similarly to fairway woods, but companies have tinkered with their design slightly, so the hybrid gets the ball into the air more quickly.

-The taller clubface on the hybrid gives a look and feel of your favorite iron.
-In addition, there is a greater sweet spot, so the feel is more solid and muscular.
+The hybrid’s taller clubface resembles your favorite iron.
+It also has a greater sweet spot, making the feel more solid and muscular.

 Taller hybrid clubs are a great place to begin your shopping for beginning golfers, or even women’s golfers, looking to dip their toe into the hybrid market.